salesforcecli/plugin-org/messages/create_scratch.md

 - Create a preview Enterprise edition scratch org; for use only during Salesforce release transition periods:

   <%= config.bin %> <%= command.id %> --edition enterprise --alias my-scratch-org --target-dev-hub MyHub --release preview

+- Create a scratch org from a snapshot called "NightlyBranch"; be sure you specify the same Dev Hub org associated with the snapshot.
+We recommend you increase the --wait time because creating a scratch org from a snapshot can take a while:

+  <%= config.bin %> <%= command.id %> --alias my-scratch-org --target-dev-hub MyHub --snapshot NightlyBranch --wait 10

 # flags.target-dev-hub.summary